melgenek/f8n/README.md

 ## TODO

 Here is a list of implementation details that need to be completed before starting scale testing of this implementation.
-- [ ] Watch operation has to account for long-running or large transactions.
-Make sure that in such case there are multiple consecutive FDB transactions.
 - [ ] put ttl events into a separate slice
 - [ ] limit records to 2MiB